If you have a good idea, you may wonder how to realize it and quickly build a strategy on the canvas.

 All we need is to add a condition to determine whether there is any position: The strategy determines whether to open a position only when there is no position, and whether to close a position only when there is a position.

-In this way, when the condition to open a position is met and the position is opened, we will hold the underlying stock in our position, and then the yellow path will run and there will be no repeated opening of positions.
+In this way, when the condition to open a position is met and the position is opened, we will hold the underlying stock in our position, and then the orange path will run and there will be no repeated opening of positions.

 In order to make the whole strategy more robust, we add a condition on buying power before opening a position to ensure that the order will not fail due to insufficient buying power.